iris-hep/iris-hep.github.io/pages/docs/reimbursement.md

   * Receipts should be provided in electronic form (scanned or clear photos), preferably grouped together into a single pdf file.
   * The form(s) for reimbursement are linked below.
 This should in general be filled out by one week after the end of the school week itself (i.e. Friday, 3 August, 2018) and submitted along with the electronic copy of the receipts described above.

-  When planning your travel, please remember to take into account not only any relevant flight to the NJ/NYC area, but also train or other travel to arrive at the Princeton campus.
-Please see the [Travel to Princeton webpage](http://codas-hep.org/pages/travel-princeton.html) for more information.

-  If you have any questions or doubts about travel reimbursement please send an email with your travel plan to [codas-hep@googlegroups.com](codas-hep@googlegroups.com) before booking to get confirmation on reimbursement.
+  If you have any questions or doubts about travel reimbursement please send an email with your travel plan to [participant-reimbursement@iris-hep.org](participant-reimbursement@iris-hep.org) before booking to get confirmation on reimbursement.

 ### Forms for reimbursement